Sharibb/Obsidian-Cyber/Hacking-Practical/HTB/Linux/Outbound.md

 * After logging in there wasnt much to find but i got the version of Roundcube webmail.

 ### CVE-2025-49113
-* After checking the Version on the web, we found out that the Roundcube version 1.16.10 is vulnerable to
+* After checking the Version on the web, we found out that the Roundcube version 1.16.10 is vulnerable to PHP object deserialization flaw.[Reference](https://www.offsec.com/blog/cve-2025-49113/)
+*